 - Steam the grated carrot for 3 minutes.
 If you don’t have a steamer, put the grated carrot in a non-stick frying pan, add a splash of water, stir it over low heat for 5 minutes.

 - Cook rice using a rice cooker or saucepan.
 Once the rice is cooked, fluff the rice with a fork.
-Mix the rice with grated carrot, Ivenet sprinkling recipe, sesame oil, and salt.
+Mix the rice with grated carrot, furikake, sesame oil, and salt.

 - Shape and squish the rice in a piece of cling wrap into a small ball.